 The first step in choosing the right font for your skin care business is ensuring that you have a well-developed brand strategy.

-You need to know who you’re selling to and what you want people to think of when they see or hear your name; this should inform all of the visual decisions you make for your business.
+You need to know who you’re selling to and what you want people to think of when they see or hear your business name; this should inform all of the visual decisions you make for your business.

 - Do you want your business to be seen as young and fresh?